 Heck, Rah never does anything heroic at all!

 Designated Villain: The book makes every effort to make readers believe that Zyn is a horrible person, even calling him and his followers "terrorists" at one point.
-The only things we actually see him do on screen is act ridiculously nasty towards his followers and plan to move to an island.
+The only things we actually see him do is act ridiculously nasty towards his followers and plan to move to an island.

 Esoteric Happy Ending: Rah is saved and the Muggles are happy again...except that Zyn is still trapped in a cave with his starving Nevils and would not go out, still fearing the Shadow Monsters.